Friday, December 29, 2006

 This is a great opportunity to talk to friends, family, colleagues and strangers (undiscovered UU's) about our LIBERAL RELIGIOUS FAITH.
 What better time than when the best selling novel of all time is turned into a movie that questions the very dogma we UU's question?

+I hope you and your congregation take advantage of this outreach opportunity.
 Do you have plans to do outreach around the DVC?
 Are you developing resource related to this effort?
 If so, please let me know!
 I'd love to share them with others.

 DaVinci Code UU Chalice Order of Service color cover image